What is Slow Travel? And How to Do It

 What other impactful local activities could you only experience if you were traveling slowly?
 Imagine learning how to create handmade beads from a local artisan, heading out with a resident fishing crew to reel in the day’s catch or getting to know the proper intricacies of drinking mate from a born-and-raised Argentinian.

 You want to find something on this trip that leaves a fingerprint on your soul.
-Whether it be an evening spent wandering through a local park, a day pondering artistic intention in a museum or an afternoon white water rafting in the mountains, you’ll search for an adventure that will make you feel something.
+Whether it be an evening spent wandering through a local park, a day pondering artistic intention in a museum or an afternoon white water rafting in the mountains, Whether it be an evening spent wandering through a local park, a day pondering artistic intention in a museum in Paris, an afternoon white water rafting in the mountains or going on a day trip from Mexico City, you’ll search for an adventure that will make you feel something.

 Benefits of Slow Travel